johnwu130/cRIO-SoftMotion-CNC-Demo/README.md

 •	3-axis gantry machine (such as CNC routers or 3D printers.)
 •	LabVIEW 2014, Real-Time, FPGA, and SoftMotion Modules You can also run this code in pure PC simulation mode, if you do not have the HW.
 This demo supports up to 5 axes of motion, but only 3 are used for this demo.
 Code can be easily compiled for other targets.

+A Word document is provided in the \Documentation folder.
+Please read this document for further information.